deadlyvipers/dojo_rules/introduction.md

 an introduction

-I like the Git path!
+I like the JavaScript path!